mphamsy/mphamsy.github.io/_projects/1_project.md

 The code is simple.
 Just wrap your images with `<div class="col-sm">` and place them inside `<div class="row">` (read more about the <a href="https://getbootstrap.com/docs/4.4/layout/grid/">Bootstrap Grid</a> system).
 To make images responsive, add `img-fluid` class to each; for rounded corners and shadows use `rounded` and `z-depth-1` classes.
-Here's the code for the last row of images above:
+Here's the code for the last row of images above: a

 <script src="https://gist.github.com/mphamsy/47122ea0b84e2266ffb809d02c64e550.js"></script>